Inquire. Connect. Move toward the common goal.

 WHY IT’S IMPORTANT

-While the vast majority of high school students want to go to college, many feel unprepared to do so, and tend to feel even less prepared for future careers.
-Students are by and large not taking advantage of support services to prepare them for future goals.
-We believe that youth should be informed and empowered to succeed on any path.
+Many high school students feel unprepared for higher education, and tend to feel even less prepared for future careers.
+They may also be unaware of resources and options in alternate postsecondary training, such as vocational schools, apprenticeships, and credential programs.
+Students are, by and large, not taking advantage of support services to prepare them for future goals.
+We believe youth need to be informed and empowered to succeed on any path.

 DESIRED OUTCOME

-Young people who are confident, courageous, motivated, determined, and contributing to the world.
-Students who have a sense of safety and belonging, connected to a strong network of family, friends, and community that empowers them to take a stand for each other, their community, and themselves.
+Young people are confident, courageous, motivated, determined, and contribute to the world.
+Students have a sense of safety and belonging, with leadership and interpersonal skills to maintain positive environments and relationships on and off campus.

 WHY IT’S IMPORTANT

-As our children grow up, their bodies and brains change rapidly while they face many challenges and take in influences at school, in the community, and online.
+As children grow up, their bodies and brains change rapidly while they navigate challenges and influences at school, in their communities, and online.
 At the same time, their families may face significant social and economic challenges.
 Research shows anxiety and depression are major problems for our youth as they feel pressure to get good grades, look good, and be socially accepted.
 Social-emotional learning is important for whole-person development, creating a positive basis throughout the individual’s educational, career, and social journeys.

 DESIRED OUTCOME

-Community connection that increases long-term quality of life, earning potential, and the health of Hawaiʻi.
-Students who actively participate and make a difference, including in leadership roles.
-Young people with the ability to create new solutions for the community and our natural environment.
+Community connection increases long-term quality of life, earning potential, and the health of Hawaiʻi.
+Students actively participate and make a difference, including in leadership roles.
+Young people have the ability to create new solutions for the community and our natural environment.

 WHY IT’S IMPORTANT